ttoffey/SQL_Challenge/README.md

 1. Issues with uploading data after importing QuickDBD into PostgreSQL.
     * Removed foreign key constraints and added constraints in after upload.

 2. Issues with Bonus portion.
+Issues with Bonus portion resolved after due date.
+Needed a primary key for Salaries table for automap.